kimberlym4488/js-password-generator/README.md

 >[![KM-PWGenPreview-Image2](https://user-images.githubusercontent.com/92805933/142716132-415d52c6-1c9a-4e6e-b6c2-c9eb40d35720.PNG)](https://kimberlym4488.github.io/js-password-generator/)

 # Features
-I've added in user input options that show up as alerts/prompts to the user.
+This generator contains user prompts that will require input from the user in order to proceed:

-> * They have to choose a length between 8 and 128 characters.
+&#10004; Choose a length between 8 and 128 characters.

-> * There is an option to have special characters, lowercase letters, uppercase letters, and/or numbers.
+&#10004; Choose if the password will contain special characters, lowercase letters, uppercase letters, and/or numbers.

-    > * If the user chooses none of these options, the process will return them to the start.
+    If the user chooses a length outside the options specified or doesn't choose any categories (special characters, lowercase letters, uppercase letters, or numbers), the system will return them to the start.

 ## Summary
-By using JavaScript we can create a randomized system to pull characters from various arrays.
-If they don't enter minimum requirements they will be prompted to start over.
-This will give the user flexibility while maintaining the goals of the password length and options.
+By using JavaScript code we can create a prompt system to acquire choices from the user.
+Then we apply these choices to specific arrays and require at least one of each chosen array value be included in the final password.
+The rest of the password is decided at random from the remaining character selection pool (made up of the user choices).
+This will give the user flexibility and randomization while maintaining the goals of the password length and available options.

 ## Author Name
 Kim Moran